Subject Guides

 Obituaries--Virginia--Charlottesville

-Albemarle Charlottesville Historical Society Library , located in the McIntire Library Building downtown.
+The Albemarle Charlottesville Historical Society Library located in the McIntire Building downtown is a better source for this secondary material.